Notes on the Geography of The West Bank: Hebron

 Some of the ruins are the results of raids by Israeli security forces.
 Here, however, an old olive press, once driven around a circular track by a donkey, has been defeated by modern technology.
 Once abandoned, any space quickly becomes a trash heap.
 Chances are that this press was operating as late as 1970; one middle-aged man in the neighborhood said that he remembered the donkey going around in endless circles.

-There aren't many horses in Hebron, but here's one, stabled close to the qusseba and, judging from the gnawed planks, terminally bored.
+There aren't many horses left in Hebron, but here's one, stabled close to the qusseba and, judging from the gnawed planks, hungry and/or bored.
 One of the biggest problems of the old city is that it's almost as hostile to automobiles as it is to horses.
 Unable to drive to their houses, people of means move to villas in newer areas of the city.

 The people who stay behind are poor.
 One of their perpetual problems is water, for which they rely on water held in cisterns.
 This large building, with half a dozen apartments for members of an extended family, was empty except for this one man.
 Access was through a single door in the wall of a blind tunnel branching off the qusseba.
 He said that an Israeli had come to him with a blank check, his to fill out as he liked, if he would sell him the property.
 Drawing a rubber bucket of water from his cistern, he did not add that it would have been worth his life for him to have accepted that offer.